 firstTenant and will be able to select that tenant in the report builder.
 Other users, without the particular firstTenant authorization, will not be able to select that tenant in the report builder nor be able to see results of reports that are based on that tenant.

 One Process Engine Per Tenant

 In the case of a Multi-Engine scenario where tenant specific data is isolated by deploying to dedicated engines there are no Tenant-Identifiers present in the particular engines themselves.
 In order for a single Optimize instance that is configured to import from each of those engines to support this scenario it is required to configure a

 defaultTenant for each of those engines.

 The effect of configuring a

-defaultTenant per engine is that to all data records imported from the particular engine where no engine-side Tenant-Identifier is present this
+defaultTenant per engine is that all data records imported from the particular engine where no engine-side Tenant-Identifier is present this

-Tenant Authorizations in the Camunda BPM Platform itself.
+Tenant Authorizations in the Camunda Platform itself.

-environment-configuration.yaml configuration snippet illustrates the configuration of this
+environment-config.yaml configuration snippet illustrates the configuration of this

 defaultTenant on two different engines.